cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

-The aim here is to get some input from standard input, but then to ensure the input we've just read will work properly with the rest of the codebase (which expecteds to operate on arguments in `argv`).
+The aim here is to get some input from standard input, but then to ensure the input we've just read will work properly with the rest of the codebase (which expects to operate on arguments in `argv`).

 So we create *new* versions of `argv` and `argc` (lines 1--2 of the